graphcore/examples/applications/tensorflow/bert/README.md

 Remember to insert in the config files the path to the 384 dataset and be sure that the number of masked tokens in the json matches the ones you used in the creation of the dataset.
 Also, it is important to start the training from the very end of phase1, in order to do so you can use the `--start-from-ckpt` and point to the final checkpoint of phase1, the model will be initialised correctly from that point.

+Note that the configuration flag `--static-mask` must be set if the datasets was [generated with the remasking option](#remasked-dataset).
+A dataset that does not require the `--static-mask` flag may end up using more memory than a dataset that does, like the ones presented in the config files folder.
+Reducing the `--available-memory-proportion` parameter may be required in this case.

 ## Information about the application